danielkingori/phoenix/docs/getting-started.md

 ```
 docker-compose exec phoenix-dev bash
 ```
 The code in docker will be automatically in sync with the code on your local machine.

+The docker will also start a JupyterLab server that you can visit: [http://localhost:8888/lab](http://localhost:8888/lab) So you can test and run code as you need.